kikossik/kikossik.github.io/_portfolio/p1-ny-mih.md

 <br/>

 Now let's take a look if the housing is actually affordable.
 <img src='/images/diff.png'>
 This map compares NYC Community Districts' housing affordability using AMI-based and the custom metrics.
 Red districts show divergence between the measures, while blue indicates alignment.

-- Concentration of Differences in Lower-Income Areas:
+- **Concentration of Differences in Lower-Income Areas:**
-The red areas are mostly found in lower-income neighborhoods, especially in outer boroughs like the Bronx and parts of Brooklyn.
-In these areas, there is often a big gap between affordability based on Area Median Income (AMI) and what renters can actually afford based on their incomes.
-This shows that AMI-based measures may overestimate affordability in these regions, as they don’t match the real financial situations of renters.
+Red areas, mostly in the Bronx and Brooklyn, highlight gaps between AMI-based and renter-based affordability, showing AMI often overestimates affordability.
-- Alignment in Higher-Income Areas:
+- **Alignment in Higher-Income Areas:**
-Blue areas, which show agreement between the metrics, are more common in higher-income neighborhoods, especially in Manhattan and wealthy parts of Queens.
-Here, AMI-based affordability aligns better with local economic conditions because income differences are smaller.
+Blue areas, common in Manhattan and affluent parts of Queens, show better alignment as income differences are smaller.

 **Out of 59 Community Districts, 29 districts (49%) show differences between the AMI-based and custom affordability metrics.**
 **The average affordability gap is $15,752.38.**

 This analysis exposes the systematic flaws of standardized metrics like AMI, especially in lower-income neighborhoods targeted by MIH policy.
 By using a custom measure based on median renter income, the study discovers major gaps in how affordability is calculated.
 These findings highlight the need for more tailored, district-specific policies to better address affordability issues in NYC's most vulnerable areas.

+---> R Notebook - <a href="https://nbviewer.org/github/kikossik/kikossik.github.io/blob/master/files/notebooks/nyc_affordability.html" target="_blank">NBViewer</a>